espressif/vscode-esp-idf-extension/docs_espressif/en/additionalfeatures/wsl.rst

 Additional steps for debugging
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Make sure to run **ESP-IDF: Add OpenOCD rules file (For Linux users)** command to add openOCD rules in the docker container before running openOCD and starting a debug session.
+Make sure to run **ESP-IDF: Add OpenOCD rules file (For Linux users)** command to add OpenOCD rules in the docker container before running OpenOCD and starting a debug session.

 Debugging
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~